nilearn/nilearn/README.rst

 Office Hours
 ============

 The nilearn team organizes regular online office hours to answer questions, discuss feature requests, or have any Nilearn-related discussions.
-We try to maintain a frequency of *one hour every two weeks*, usually on Mondays, and make sure that at least one member of the core-developer team is available.
+Nilearn office hours occurs *every Friday from 4pm to 5pm UTC*, and we make sure that at least one member of the core-developer team is available.
 These events are held on our on `Discord server <https://discord.gg/bMBhb7w>`_ and are fully open, anyone is welcome to join!

 You can check when the next office hours will be held on the Nilearn's website `landing page <https://nilearn.github.io/>`_.